WHO WE ARE

 While customers are shopping for their produce, they will also have the opportunity to pick up some of our signature jams, jellies, salsas, sauces, juices, and more that are available for sale along with select souvenirs and gifts.

-on sale at Willie’s Roadside Market.
+at Willie’s Roadside Market.
+Please stay tuned.

 2434 N. Hwy.
 17 – Mount Pleasant, SC 29464